 Universities/Institutions and Programmes Applied

 - For Part II of the application form (Details of Universities/Institutions and Programmes Applied and to be Studied with the Scholarship under the HKSES), applicants should fill out up to ten choices of the universities/institutions and programmes (each choice comprising a combination of one university/institution and one programme offered by that university/institution).
 Applicants have to provide documentary proof(s) showing that they have already applied for the chosen university(ies)/institution(s) and programme(s) in support of their applications for scholarship.

 - Applicants are allowed to make change(s) to the choice(s) filled out in Part II of the application form once before the interview.
-Such change(s) should be made by completing the “Application Form for Changing a Choice of University/Institution and Programme” once they receive the shortlisting notification from the HKSES Secretariat, with documentary proof(s) showing that they have already applied for the chosen university(ies)/institution(s) and programme(s) intended to submit for change.
+Such change(s) should be made by completing the “Change of Choice of University/Institution and Programme Request Form” once they receive the shortlisting notification from the HKSES Secretariat, with documentary proof(s) showing that they have already applied for the chosen university(ies)/institution(s) and programme(s) intended to submit for change.
 However, applicants should take note that such change(s) will be subject to reassessment of the application based on the latest choice(s) of university(ies)/institution(s) and programme(s), therefore it may affect the applicant’s eligibility, shortlisting result and possibly delay the process of the application.
 Further change to the choice(s) of university(ies)/institution(s) and programme(s) after the interview is not permitted.
-If an applicant eventually decides to enroll and study at a university/institution and programme other than those filled out in Part II of the application form or changed choice(s) thereafter approved, his/her application will not be considered under the HKSES.
+If an applicant eventually decides to enrol and study at a university/institution and programme other than those filled out in Part II of the application form or changed choice(s) thereafter approved, his/her application will not be considered under the HKSES.

 Selection Criteria and Process